-A large proportion of the Investment Office's time is dedicated to identifying fund managers who exhibit the characteristics it seeks (integrity, strong process borne out by track record, stable establishment, and fair fee basis), making appropriate appointments and monitoring progress once appointments have been made.
-During the year under review the CUEF made allocations to no new managers, and made exits from two managers who had served their purpose.
+A large proportion of the Investment Office's time is dedicated to identifying fund managers who exhibit the characteristics it seeks (integrity, differentiated investment insight, strong process borne out by track record, stable establishment, and fair terms), making appropriate appointments and monitoring progress once appointments have been made.
+During the year under review the CUEF made allocations to 4 new managers, and made exits from 8 managers who had served their purpose within the portfolio.